Hornakht (17th Dynasty)

 Hornakht was an ancient Egyptian official living at the end of the Second Intermediate Period.
 His title was royal acquaintance (with right of) access.

+Tomb

-He is known in Egyptology because his burial was found undisturbed.
-It was discovered on 21 December 1862 by Luigi Vassalli who worked for Auguste Mariette in Dra' Abu el-Naga' at Thebes.
+His burial was discovered undisturbed, on 21 December 1862 by Luigi Vassalli who worked for Auguste Mariette in Dra' Abu el-Naga' at Thebes.
 Gaston Maspero published the tomb group in 1892.

 The burial contained the rishi coffin of Hornakht and a set of objects, some of them inscribed with the names of other officials some of these objects perhaps gifts to Hornakht.
 There was a throw stick with the name of king Seqenenre Djehuty-aa (Seqenenre Tao of the 17th Dynasty) also inscribed with the name of the king's son Tjuiu.
 The object provides an idea of Hornakht's dating.
 A box bears the name of the mayor Minemhat and there was a cosmetic spoon inscribed with the name and title of the mayor of Hierakonpolis Sobeknakht.
 These people are all most likely contemporary with Hornakht.
 A vase bears the name of an Idi and dates most likely to the Old Kingdom.
 Other objects found in the tomb are scarabs, stone vessels, a pair of sandals, a headrest and a gaming board.